geosoft-as/timeseries-io/README.md

 one per dimension.

 Measurements are according to the value type defined for the signal, or `null` for no-values.
-The time index is always the first curve listed, and must not contain no-values.
-It is advised that the time index curve is continuously increasing or decreasing, but this is not a requirement.
+The time index is always the first signal listed, and must not contain no-values.
+It is advised that the time index signals are continuously increasing or decreasing, but this is not a requirement.

-No custom additions to the curve definition may alter the _structure_ of the data definition as specified above.
+No custom additions to the signal definition may alter the _structure_ of the data definition as specified above.

+## The index

+The index is the first signal listed and contains the values to which all other signals are associated.

+The index value type is typically _datetime_ indicating the exact time of the associated measurements, but this is no requirement.

+Sometimes it may be more convenient to keep the index as in integer or float type representing  a time delta (like milliseconds or seconds) from the timeStart entry given in the header.

+Or the index values can be without any connection to exact time, but simply indicating relative differences.